-There are several reasons as to why a background check may be conducted, although most colleges do it to ensure the safety of their students.
+There are several reasons why a background check may be conducted, although most colleges do it to ensure the safety of their students.
 This is particularly true if students live in dorms with others, at which point it needs to be known whether anyone has had any drug or alcohol arrests, violent convictions, or has been convicted of sexual offenses.
 Sometimes, background checks are required as part of the affiliation agreements of a college.

 Furthermore, it is common for students to be required to do voluntary work in local organizations, internships, and/or work-study programs.
 These external organizations will often run background checks, as they would for any non-student member.
-Thus, colleges may run the check preemptively, to make it easier for students to access those opportunities.
+Thus, colleges may run the check preemptively to make it easier for students to access those opportunities.